 - Respond to the child's anger with compassion, so they can show us the tears and fears behind their anger.

 Research shows that children's brains learn to self-soothe through this process.
-Eventually, they learn to stabilize themselves even in the face of stressful
+Eventually, they learn to stabilize themselves even in the face of stressful situations and emotions.

 Experts call this "emotion-coaching."
 But you could also think of it as the unconditional love that every child needs.

 - When we see past the bad behavior to the overwhelmed, frightened child underneath.